Georg Aumann: Contact and neighborhood relations

 Alternatively, using the left residual ∈\C, the condition for a contact relation may be expressed $C (\in \backslash C) \subseteq C$ through use of Schröder rules.
 Aumann contacts have been further developed by Gunther Schmidt and Michael Winter.

 Aumann showed in 1977 how a neighborhood system r in the power set on A can be identified from a corresponding binary relation $\sim_r$ on maps from A to B, where B has at least two elements.
 The relation $f \ \sim_r \ g$ between two maps holds when there is a subset of A in r where f and g agree.

-Publications

-The following are a small subset of his known publications.